mxs/nginx-meteor/README.md

 # nginx-meteor
 Docker image running nginx and meteor with embedded version of nodejs.
+Available on [DockerHub](https://registry.hub.docker.com/u/shangbang/nginx-meteor/)

 Use of embedded nodejs from meteor was taken from [grigio/docker-meteor](https://github.com/grigio/docker-meteor).